Click to toggle navigation menu.

 AI is everywhere.
-It’s in your product, your workflow, your client deliverables, and increasingly your contracts.
+It is in your product, your workflow, your client deliverables, and increasingly your contracts.
 And as AI adoption accelerates, so does the legal and financial exposure for the technology companies building and deploying it.

 When an AI-driven tool produces a wrong output, a biased recommendation, or a failure that costs a client money, someone gets sued.
 That someone is usually the technology provider.
-This post breaks down the specific risks AI creates for tech companies, how Technology Errors and Omissions (Tech E&O) insurance responds, and what to look for in your policy if you’re building or deploying AI today.
+This post breaks down the specific risks AI creates for tech companies, how Technology Errors and Omissions (Tech E&O) insurance responds, what the major carriers are actually doing with AI in their policy forms right now, and what to look for in your coverage if you are building or deploying AI today.

 What Is Tech E&O Insurance?